zalenix/portaldocs/portal-sdk/generated/top-extensions-faq.md

 <a name="frequently-asked-questions-styling-and-theming-icon-incorrectly-displayed"></a>
 ### Icon incorrectly displayed

-***My icon is black!?!***
+***The extension icon is displayed as a dark square.
+What happened?***

 DESCRIPTION:

-The extension  probably circumvents the  icon pre-processing which happens at build time.
-This pre-processing  prepares the icon to pass the  html sanitizer, which may be why it appears to be black.
-The pre-procesor also minifies it, and prepares the icon to react to different themes.
+The extension probably circumvents the build-time icon pre-processing that  prepares the icon to pass the  html sanitizer.
+This may cause it to display incorrectly.
+The pre-processor also minifies the icon, and it to display properly using different theme colors.

-**NOTE**: The icon may display incorrectly if it is served by using **json**.
+**NOTE**: The icon may still display incorrectly if it is served by using **json**.

 SOLUTION:

 Include the icon in your project normally.
 Build and  look at the generated file.
 Find and copy the  fresh sanitized svg markup, and replace it.

+For more information, see [top-extensions-style-guide.md#preserve-icon-colors-over-theme-changes](top-extensions-style-guide.md#preserve-icon-colors-over-theme-changes).

 * * *

 <a name="frequently-asked-questions-styling-and-theming-"></a>
 ###

-SOLUTION:

-* * *

 <a name="frequently-asked-questions-forms"></a>
 ## Forms